Introduction

 If you have customers that complain about your decision rules after services are rendered, you may have a problem that could result in a deficiency during an assessment.
 I have observed this when reviewing audit results.
 So, assessors may check your complaint log if they do not like your process.

-However, consider the bright side of this.
+Still, consider the bright side of your complaint log.
 If an assessor does not like your process of communicating decision rules using a disclaimer in your quote and you have no complaints, then consider using your complaint log as objective evidence that your customers have agreed to your decision rules.

 Conclusion

-Statements of conformity and decision rules are two topics of the new revision of the ISO/IEC 17025 standard that have caused problems for a lot of laboratories who are seeking solutions to meet requirements.
-Even though there are guides and training available, most of them provide solutions that are too advanced for what most laboratories (and their customers) need.
+Statements of conformity and decision rules are two topics of the ISO/IEC 17025 standard that have caused problems for a lot of laboratories who are seeking solutions to meet requirements.
+Even though there are guides and training available, most of them provide solutions that are too advanced or confusing for what most laboratories (and their customers) need.

 In this guide, you should have learned all about statements of conformity and decision rules; and, some simple solutions to help you meet requirements.